 When you're ready to hit the mat, boxing shoes will provide you extra protection and support for the moves you'll be doing during your boxing workout.
 Whether you're doing traditional boxing or incorporating kicks, boxing shoes will serve as an important part of your boxing sessions.
 While the FightCamp app watches your numbers, your boxing shoes will keep you moving--and get those numbers even higher!

 Want to learn more about the pros and cons of boxing shoes?
-FightCamp Trainer Coach PJ gives you all the details (link to video).
+FightCamp Trainer Coach PJ gives you all the details:

 Step-By-Step Hand Wrapping (Traditional Boxing Wraps)